pymc-devs/symbolic-pymc/docs/source/symbolic-pymc-tour.rst

 in another graph, we can reify \ ``output_pat``\  and obtain a "transformed" version of said graph.

-Using our earlier unification results in :numref:`matmul-pattern-unify`, we only need to reify our output pattern, \ ``output_pat``\ , with those mappings.
+Using our earlier unification results in :ref:`matmul-pattern-unify`, we only need to reify our output pattern, \ ``output_pat``\ , with those mappings.
 However, since our output pattern refers to logic variables
 \ ``x_lv``\  and \ ``y_lv``\ , we'll need
 to unify those logic variables with the appropriate terms in the graph.

-:numref:`dist-add-unify`, unifies the remaining terms by simply extracting the
+:ref:`dist-add-unify`, unifies the remaining terms by simply extracting the
 \ ``B``\  argument in the matrix multiply and unifying that with a pattern for tensor addition.

 .. code-block:: python
-    :caption: dist-add-unify
     :name: dist-add-unify

     add_pat = etuple(etuplize(add_op_mt), x_lv, y_lv)